amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

   In the AWS Management Console, navigate to the AWS IAM console.
 Choose **Roles** on the left.
 Find the role that created earlier.
 In the example, the name of the role created was **code-build-prod-iridium-service-service-role**.
 Click **Add inline policy**.
 By adding an inline policy, we can keep the existing managed policy separate from what we want to manage ourselves. <br/><br/>

   Choose **Custom Policy**.
+Click **Select**.
 Name it **AccessECR**.
 In the Resource section for ssm:GetParameters, make sure you replace the REGION and ACCOUNTNUMBER so we can lock down CodeBuild's role to only access the right parameters.
 Enter the following policy:<br/><br/>

 <pre>
 {